 It isn't uncommon for recovering alcoholics to crave sugar.
 In recovery, many alcoholics find that they have a new and unquenchable urge for the sweet stuff.

 A study shows the link between consumption of alcohol and a desire for sweets.
 In this study, it was found that there is evidence that links the consumption of sweets and alcohol between humans and animals, and their preferences for such.
-The study shows that preference for sugar can be genetic, but that there is a link between a preference for sugar as well as alcohol.
+The study shows that preference for sweets can be genetic, but that there is a link between a preference for sugar as well as alcohol.
 Alcoholic subjects preferred the sweeter sucrose solutions that were given.
 This can point to a familial subtype of alcoholism.

 A separate study done and presented at the 9th ISBRA Congress showed support for an association between sweets and a genetic predisposition for alcoholism and a family history.
 In the study 61 percent of individuals with a positive family history of alcoholism preferred sugar solutions.
 This is extremely high compared to the 19 percent of individuals who preferred sugar solutions and who reported no known negative family or genetic histories of alcoholism.

 Another interesting fact found in another study by Colditz et al. (1991) is that consumption of sweets may possibly suppress alcohol intake.
 This study showed a negative correlation between sugar intake and alcohol consumption.
 It is known that high carbohydrate consumption may actually create an effect of enhanced serotonin synthesis, which in turn can suppress alcohol intake.
-However, the same was found to be true with non-carbohydrate sugar substitutes, which have also been shown to suppress voluntary alcohol intake.
+However, the same was found to be true with non-carbohydrate substitutes, which have also been shown to suppress voluntary alcohol intake.
 It may have something to do with the way that sweets stimulate the endogenous opioid system, causing the brain to feel satisfied.

 Issues From Increased Sugar Intake